 There’s a film on top, what now?
 Try skimming off the layer of film and letting it ferment for another week, making sure everything is submerged beneath the water.

-Do I need to add sugar or honey to my apple cider vinegar?
+How to make apple cider vinegar without sugar.
 Many people will use a small amount of sugar or honey to help jump start the vinegar (this provides the bacteria more to feed on), but I’ve never found the need to do this as apples have a good amount of sugar in them already.
 You can also use a few teaspoons of raw apple cider vinegar with the mother in it as well, but again, I’ve never had to do this.